AnneBeyer/coherencegym/README.md

 Models can be evaluated using the syntaxGym pipeline as follows

 ```
-syntaxgym run gpt2 /path/to/test_suite
+syntaxgym run gpt2 /path/to/test_suite > gpt2_test-suite.results
-syntaxgym run DialoGPT-medium /path/to/test_suite
+syntaxgym run DialoGPT-medium /path/to/test_suite > dialogpt_test-suite.results
 ```
+where the .results files will contain a per-item evalaution of whether the prediction specified in the test suite was met (True or False).

 Currently, only the evaluation of GPT-2 is supported in the official installation of syntaxgym.
-The pull request for DialoGPT is pending and we are still trying to fix some compatibility issues with other models in [´lm-zoo´](https://cpllab.github.io/lm-zoo/), on which SyntaxGym is based.
+The pull request for DialoGPT is pending and we are still trying to fix some compatibility issues with other models in [`lm-zoo`](https://cpllab.github.io/lm-zoo/), on which SyntaxGym is based.
 Information on how to include DialoGPT locally can be found in models/Readme.md.

-We further plan to add more models to ´lm-zoo´ in order to evaluate the impact of different model sizes and architectures.
+We further plan to add more models to `lm-zoo` in order to evaluate the impact of different model sizes and architectures.

 ## Citation